This post may contain affiliate links. Please see our disclosure policy.

 A melt and pour soap base is a ready-made soap base that has already completed the saponification process for you.

-This makes making homemade soap bars very simple and is the way I did it before making cold process bars.
+This makes making soap bars very simple and is the way I did it before making DIYs like my homemade olive oil soap bars and my tallow soap recipe.

 When choosing a soap base, you will notice there are a lot of different options to choose from.